-Starting in 2009, I hiked around the west flank of Mount Mansfield in Vermont.
-Most of those hikes took me into the heart of what is called “Thunder Basin,” in to clear streams and waterfalls, hillsides, a feeling that others had been there since long ago.
-Fairies seemed to dance over the confluence of fast-running streams.
-There, I relived the impressions of a boy who grew up in the woods in northern Pennsylvania.
+Starting in 2009, I hiked the west flank of Mount Mansfield in Vermont.
+Most of those hikes took me into the heart of what is called “Thunder Basin.”
+There, by clear waterfalls, I relived the feelings of a boy who grew up in the woods in northern Pennsylvania.

-The story of S is about a child whose identity is virtually contained in the little screen on her phone.
-My intention is that she will not be “the last child in the woods” (see Richard Louv, Last Child in the Woods, 2005) She will re-find herself through a new freedom of movement, meeting challenges, and a new awareness of things of both beauty and discomfort.
+The story of S is about how a child whose identity is virtually controlled by the little screen on her phone will not be “the last child in the woods.”

-When I asked about the role a trickster like Coyote could play in a story, a Native Canadian friend of mine suggested that I imagine a child sitting outside.
+What is the catalyst?
+A Native friend helped me envision the role of a “trickster.”
+Imagine a child sitting alone.
 Up comes a coyote and sits beside her.
-The coyote, the eminent “trickster,” says: “This is your world.
+Says the coyote: “This is your world.
 Let me show you another.”

 Crow flies overhead, her cawing echoing through the trees.
 Again the forest is silent.

 “How can birds be so high up in the treetops.
 What would it be like to fly.
 If I could, then I could find out,” she thought.